-- Prepare to set up new phone line/transfer old phone line
+- Prepare to set up a new phone line/transfer old phone line

-- Make an arrangement of protecting and covering elevators and open surfaces at old office to minimize possible damage cause by relocation
+- Make an arrangement of protecting and covering elevators and open surfaces at the old office to minimize possible damage caused by relocation

 - Colour-code and label all items and furniture for easy recognition and arrangement when on moving day